Driving in Kuwait

 This has got to hurt.
 How fast were they going?

-A typical scene, though usually you see rollovers.
-Every weekend in the morning you can see the results.
-Usually in the 30 km drive into the city there are a couple along the way.
-And they don’t actually take away the damaged vehicles right away if they are off on the side of the road.
-You’d think this would remind people better on driving more safely.
+It’s a typical scene, though usually you see rollovers.
+Every weekend in the morning, you can see the results.
+Usually, in the 30 km drive into the city, there are a couple along the way.
+And they don’t take away the damaged vehicles immediately if they are off on the side of the road.
+You’d think this would remind people to drive more safely.
 The problem is, once you spin out if you don’t fly off and do this, you’ll catch a wheel in the soft sand at the side and roll.

 car crash